R v Keegstra: Majority decision

 The majority decision was written by Chief Justice Brian Dickson.
 He held that the provisions clearly violated section 2(b) as it was legislation designed to suppress expression.
-In this, Dickson CJ wrote that freedom of expression within section 2 would not be limited by section 15 (equality rights) and section 27 (recognition of multiculturalism) of the Charter.
-As Dickson CJ explained, using sections 15 and 27 in this way would contradict "the large and liberal interpretation given the freedom of expression in Irwin Toy" and moreover, "s.
+In this, Dickson wrote that freedom of expression within section 2 would not be limited by section 15 (equality rights) and section 27 (recognition of multiculturalism) of the Charter.
+Dickson explained that using sections 15 and 27 in this way would contradict "the large and liberal interpretation given the freedom of expression in Irwin Toy" and moreover, "s.
 1 of the Charter is especially well suited to the task of balancing".

-Dickson CJ then turned to the question of section 1 of the Charter.
+Dickson then turned to the question of section 1 of the Charter.
 He found that the violation of freedom of expression was justified under section 1 as the law had a rational connection to its objective, it was not overly limiting and the seriousness of the violation was not severe as the content of the hateful expression has little value to protect.
 He, therefore, allowed the Crown appeal and remitted the case to the Court of Appeal to deal with issues they had not addressed in their decision.

-Dissenting opinion
+Dissenting reasons

-The dissenting opinion, written by Justice Beverley McLachlin, agreed with Dickson CJ that the provisions infringed section 2(b) of the Charter.
+Justice Beverley McLachlin wrote the dissenting reasons.
+She agreed with Dickson that the provisions infringed section 2(b) of the Charter.
 However, she would have held that the infringement of freedom of expression could not be justified under section 1.
 She therefore would have dismissed the appeal.